Stories

 To see the guestbook which was posted here originally, click here.

-Second image and flashing image on this page came from an older COSI website (www.cosi.org) and was found using the Wayback Machine.
-First image was scanned.
+Second image below and flashing image on this page came from an older COSI website (www.cosi.org) and was found using the Wayback Machine.
+First image below was scanned.